DrDos0016/museum-of-zzt/README.md

 ### Discord Bot

 The Worlds of ZZT Discord bot requires a token to authenticate itself.
 Create a file `discord/private.py` and include a variable named `TOKEN` with your token to run the bot.

+### Django Admin

+The Django administration (accessible at /admin) requires that a user with access to it exists.
+One can be created from the commandline with `python manage.py createsuperuser`.